+91-9992997050

 Introduction to Research Methodology for PhD

-• Measurement, causation, generalizability, and replication are among concepts that play a role in research designs.
+Measurement, causation, generalisation, and replication are all concepts that play a role in research designs.